artemis701/origo_chain_project/docs/developers/localnet/multi_node.md

 make localnet-start
 ```

-This command creates a 4-node network using the `origodnode` Docker image.
+This command creates a 4-node network using the `exadnode` Docker image.
 The ports for each node are found in this table:

 | Node ID          | P2P Port | Tendermint RPC Port | REST/ Ethereum JSON-RPC Port | WebSocket Port |